 In addition to information given explicitly by you, we also collect information about your visit to our website (for example, the date and time of your visit and the pages that you view).
-This information is not connected to you personally, and is in aggregate form.
-This kind of data helps us understand how our visitors use our site so that future website development can better meet your needs.
+This information may be connected to you personally.
+This kind of data helps us understand your interest in Wessex Children’s Hospice trust and better meet your needs.

 In some circumstances, we collect data from our website using cookies.
 A cookie is an alphanumeric text file that is sent from a website and stored on your computer's hard drive by your web browser.
 Cookies allow a website to remember who you are, so that when you visit them again, they recognise you as a visitor and can help you with personalised information in filling out forms, for instance, or signing in.
 Most browsers allow you to turn off the cookie function.
 To do this, look at the help menu on your browser.

-Our policy is to email you only if you have said that you want electronic communication from us.
-This is in accordance with the Privacy and Electronic Communication Regulations.
+We communicate electronically in accordance with the Privacy and Electronic Communication Regulations.
 All our emails will offer you the chance to decline future emails.
+You can also amend your email and electronic communications preferences by contacting us on email@example.com or on 01962 760060.

 Naomi House & Jacksplace are members of the Fundraising Regulator and strive to comply with the spirit and standards set out for charities involved in fundraising.
 The Fundraising Regulator works to ensure that organisations raising money from the public to do so honestly and properly aware of best practice in the use and exchange of personal data and representing the best interests of their beneficiaries.
 As members of the scheme, we follow the Code of Fundraising Practice and comply with the key principles embodied in the code.